amirrajan/survivingtheappstore/manuscript/developer-logs.md

 updates and they subsequently let their respective communities know.
 The downloads spiked to about 40 downloads for the next two days.
 I really didn't care about the downloads this time around.
 I wanted to do the right thing.
-I also ended up writing about what it took to make A Dark Room accessible: [Raising Awareness, the Blind use iOS Devices](http://amirrajan.net/software-development/2013/12/29/if-you-are-reading-this-you-are-not-blind/).

 Given the accessibility updates and the recent media coverage for A Dark Room, I changed the App Store description too:

 >Awake.
 Head throbbing.
 Vision blurry.